-Now for the story.
-In 2015 Dad was diagnosed with a Plasmacytoma.
-This refers to a tumour consisting of abnormal plasma cells that grows within the soft tissue or bony skeleton.
+Part 1 - In 2015 Dad was diagnosed with a Plasmacytoma.
+This refers to a tumor consisting of abnormal plasma cells that grows within the soft tissue or bony skeleton.
 It can be present as a discreet solitary mass of abnormal plasma cells, in which case it is termed a “solitary” plasmacytoma or it can be present as part of myeloma.
 In this case it had not developed into Myeloma yet.
 He received radiation for that and was put on a maintenance plan to catch the development of Myeloma as early as possible.